 - Which securities exchange is Keppel Infrastructure Trust listed on and what are its tickers?

 - How was Keppel Infrastructure Trust created?
 And what is the structure of Keppel Infrastructure Trust?

 - What are the assets under Keppel Infrastructure Trust?

 - What are the industries and geographical markets that Keppel Infrastructure Trust operates in?

 - What is Keppel Infrastructure Trust’s strategy for enhancing Unitholder value?

-- What are the benefits of Keppel Infrastructureís continued sponsorship?
+- What are the benefits of being a member of Keppel Capital, and Keppel Infrastructureís continued sponsorship?

 - What stake do Temasek Holdings and Keppel Corporation hold in Keppel Infrastructure Trust?

 - What is the trustee-manager fee structure?